-My papers have been published in the Journal of Finance, Journal of Economic Behavior and Organization and the Proceedings of the National Academy of Sciences (PNAS).
+I published in journals like The Journal of Finance, The Review of Financial Studies, and the Proceedings of the National Academy of Sciences (PNAS).

-I visited the University of California San Diego, the University of California Los Angeles and the Toulouse School of Economics.
+I was a visiting scholar at the University of California San Diego, the University of California Los Angeles and the Toulouse School of Economics.

 See the latest updates on my research